Academic Placement and Points of Entry

 A concentration focuses on an area of interest that a student wishes to explore.
 A concentration could include pre-requisite course work that articulates with a Landmark College bachelor’s degree.
 A completed concentration is noted on a student’s degree transcript and serves as further demonstration of a student’s intellectual persistence and dedication to a particular academic discipline.

-A concentration requires 15-16 credits which includes specific concentration course requirements and (in some cases) distribution requirements.
-Students must earn an average of C or better in all 15-16 credits.
+A concentration requires 15-16 credits of courses at the 1000 or 2000 level from a specific discipline as indicated in the concentration listing.
+Students must earn an average of “C” or better in the cumulative courses applicable to the concentration.
 Students may apply transfer credits towards the achievement of a concentration.

 For specific major requirements see section on Major, Minor, and Concentration Requirements.
 Landmark College offers eleven concentrations administered by academic departments within the schools as listed below